-Speaker: Legal steps to stop Obama from closing Guantanamo
+Speaker: Legal steps to stop Guantanamo’s closure

 Washington — House Speaker Paul Ryan said Wednesday Republicans are taking legal steps to stop President Barack Obama from closing the U.S. prison at Guantanamo Bay, Cuba, a day after the president unveiled his plan to shutter the facility and move terror suspects to the United States.